Leverage, Influence, and the Jackknife in Clustered Regression Models: Reliable Inference Using summclust: The summclust Package

 Once again, we see that there is extreme variability across the clusters.
 This is particularly noticeable for the ratio of the harmonic mean to the arithmetic mean, which is between 0.125 and 0.143 for the cluster size, leverage, and partial leverage measures.
 Recall that these ratios would be close to one if the clusters were relatively homogeneous.
-This table is stored in Mata's memory as \texttt{bonus}.
+This table is stored in \texttt{Mata}'s memory as \texttt{bonus}.

 To obtain estimates of the effective number of clusters, we can use either the \texttt{gstar} option or the \texttt{rho()} option.
-The former prints $G_j^*(0)$ and $G_j^*(1)$.
-The latter requires a specified value of $\rho$ and prints $G_j^*(0)$ and $G_j^*(1)$ along with $G_j^*(\rho)$.
-For the \texttt{nlswork} example, the first option could be called as:
+The former displays $G_j^*(0)$ and $G_j^*(1)$.
+The latter requires a specified value of $\rho$ and displays $G_j^*(0)$ and $G_j^*(1)$ along with $G_j^*(\rho)$.
+When there are fixed effects at the cluster or subcluster level, only $G_j^*(0)$ is reported.